 Drawing on the Perception of American Popular Culture

-All students register for American Studies 105.
-Each student selects either PRIDE 1 - Art 020 (GA) Introduction to Drawing OR PRIDE 2 - Sociology 001(GS) Introductory Sociology.
+Students choose their morning class from the two options below: American Studies 105 or Cultural Anthropology 045.
+Each student then selects either PRIDE 1 - Art 020 (GA) Introduction to Drawing OR PRIDE 2 - Sociology 001(GS) Introductory Sociology.

 American Studies 105